meixnerlu/activity-tracker-bot/README.md

+# Archive

+This bots commands have been moved to [meixnerlu/daichi](https://github.com/meixnerlu/daichi).
+The invite link still works bot the bot will be offline.

 # Activity Tracker Bot

 A bot that tracks voice chat activity for all users or users with a specified role.